neokd/DataStorehouse/CONTRIBUTING.md

 ## Code of Conduct

-Please note that by contributing to DataBucket, you are expected to follow the [Code of Conduct](https://github.com/neokd/DataBucket/blob/main/CODE_OF_CONDUCT.md) to ensure a respectful and inclusive environment for all contributors.
+Please note that by contributing to DataStoreHouse, you are expected to follow the [Code of Conduct](https://github.com/neokd/DataStoreHouse/blob/main/CODE_OF_CONDUCT.md) to ensure a respectful and inclusive environment for all contributors.

 We appreciate your contributions and look forward to building a comprehensive repository of high-quality datasets together!

-If you have any questions or need further assistance, feel free to reach out to us at databucketcontribution@gmail.com .
+If you have any questions or need further assistance, feel free to reach out to us at DataStoreHousecontribution@gmail.com .

 Happy contributing!